-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Nickname: Team Melli

-Interesting World Cup stat: This will be the country's fifth appearance in the World Cup, and the aim is to advance to their first knockout stage, according to Portuguese coach Carlos Quieroz.
+Interesting World Cup stat: This will be the country's fifth appearance in the World Cup, and the aim is to advance to its first knockout stage, according to Portuguese coach Carlos Quieroz.

 Biggest star: Sardar Azmoun